U.S. Clinical Trial

 (About 11 Months)

-Participants who qualify will receive a single dose of SBT777101 administered intravenously and will be monitored overnight.
-After infusion, participants will receive ongoing trial health assessments for about 11 months and will have another joint biopsy.
+Participants who qualify will receive a single dose of SBT777101 administered intravenously and will be monitored for at least one night in the clinic or hospital.
+After infusion, participants will receive ongoing trial health assessments for about 11 months, including another optional joint biopsy.

 Long Term Follow Up

-Continue to the long-term follow up period for up to 15 years.
+After completing the trial, participants will continue to the long-term follow up study for up to 15 years.
 Trial clinic staff will provide more information.

 Participation in a clinical trial is voluntary.
 You can ask any questions you have and may leave the trial at any time, for any reason.